gov-cy/govcy-frontend-renderer/DESIGN_ELEMENTS.md

  @param {object} legend The label text.
 Will escape text.
 Example `{en:"Content",el:"Περιεχομένο"}`
  @param {string} id The id of the dateInput parts.
 For example `id_day`, `id_month` and `id_year`.
 Will escape text.
  @param {string} name The name of the dateInput parts.
 For example `name_day`, `name_month` and `name_year` .
 Will escape text.
+ @param {string} dayValue The pre-filled day value.
+Will escape text.
+Optional.
+ @param {string} monthValue The pre-filled month value.
+Must be one of 1,2,3,4,5,6,7,8,9,10,11,12.
+Optional.
+ @param {string} yearValue The pre-filled year value.
+Will escape text.
+Optional.
  @param {object} hint The hint text.
 Optional.
 Will escape text.
 Example `{en:"Content",el:"Περιεχομένο"}`
  @param {boolean} isPageHeading Is the label also the page heading?
 Optional, default is false.
 Can be true,false
  @param {string} classes Additional classes to add to the outer `govcy-form-control` container.
 Optional